hm-lang/core/proposals/README.md

     # TODO: switch @@ for MMR to something else.  `fn(PureIn, Io) -> (PureOut, Io):`  ??
     # TODO: `fn(PureIn, Io): (PureOut, Io)` could become `fn(PureIn, @io Io, @out PureOut):`
     # with `@in` being the default argument type, i.e., input.
+    # TODO: maybe switch `;;Io` to `Io!!` everywhere below to imply moot-moot, i.e., two moves.
     # TODO: `fn(PureIn, Io): (PureOut, Io)` could become `fn(PureIn, ;;Io, ..PureOut):`
     # however, `;;Io` looks like a reference, but also looks a bit overloaded with
     # impure function definitions (`;;myFunction() := OutsideScopeVariable = 3`),
     # but maybe it's true that impure functions need to be passed "by reference" like this.
+    # is there a way to do this with just a single symbol?
+    # Declaration:
+    #   fn(In: inType, InCopiedForModification; inCopyType, ;;Io; ioType, ..Out; outType)
+    # Calling with pre-existing/already-declared variables:
+    #   fn(In, InCopiedForModification, ;;Io, ..Out)
+    # Calling with variables we instantiate:
+    #   fn(In: 3, InCopiedForModification: 4, ;;Io: 5, ..Out)
+    # Calling with pre-existing variables with different names:
+    #   fn(In: MyIn, InCopiedForModification: MyCopied, Io: ;;MyIo, Out: ..MyOut)
+    # Calling with newly declared variables with different names:
+    #   fn(In: MyIn, InCopiedForModification: MyCopied, Io: ;;MyIo, MyOut: )
     # TODO: figure out how remote server call would work with an impure function.
     # TODO: maybe rethink how `if` statements can work with block parentheses `(* ... )`
     # i.e., for MMR-style input -> output variables.